youspinmeround/fibonaccinumbergi/README.md

-# fibonaccinumbergi
+# fibonacci numbers
-This program will give you the fibonacci number of your choice.
+This program will give you a certain number of fibonacci numbers at your request.